-20 Includes 835 shares for the account of Michelle Y. Dee-Santos and 245 shares under the name of Helen Y. Dee, both through PCD Nominee Corporation.
+&lt;sup>16 Includes 2,780 shares thru RCBC Trust for the account of Michelle Y. Dee-Santos and 245 shares under the name of Helen Y. Dee, both under PCD Nominee Corporation, and 21,957 owned by Hydee Management Corporation.
+As chairperson and president of Hydee Management Corporation, Ms. Dee may exercise the voting right in respect of the 21,957 shares of Hydee Management Corporation.

-$^{^{\}rm 21}\,$ Buyer is a Trust controlled by Mr. Roxas for his children through PCD Nominee Corporation.
+&lt;sup>17 Buyer is a Trust controlled by Mr. Roxas for his children through PCD Nominee Corporation.